cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 ### ABI Compliance Checker

 [ABI Compliance Checker](http://ispras.linuxbase.org/index.php/ABI_compliance_checker) (ACC) can analyze two library versions and generates a detailed compatibility report regarding API and C++ ABI changes.
 This can help a library developer spot unintentional breaking changes to ensure backward compatibility.

+### CNCC

+[Customizable Naming Convention Checker](https://github.com/mapbox/cncc) can report on identifiers in your code that do not follow certain naming conventions.

+### ClangFormat

+[ClangFormat](http://clang.llvm.org/docs/ClangFormat.html) can check and correct code formatting to match organizational conventions automatically.

+### SourceMeter

+[SourceMeter](https://www.sourcemeter.com/) offers a free version which provides many different metrics for your code and can also call into cppcheck.